fmitra/dotfiles/README.md

 # Configs

-Basic configs for tmux and vim to help ease into a new server env
+Basic configs for tmux and vim